Illustration of a skinny guy who's worried about diabetes and insulin resistance while bulking up.

 What Body-Fat Percentage Puts You At Risk?

-According to the National Institutes of Health, your risk of developing insulin resistance and diabetes only becomes significant once your waist size creeps past 40 inches as a man or 35 inches as a woman (study).
-To measure your waist circumference, measure at the height of your belly button, which is often the narrowest point.
+You can calculate your body fat percentage using this calculator, but the main measurement that matters for insulin resistance is your waist circumference.
+According to the National Institutes of Health, your risk of developing insulin resistance and diabetes only becomes significant once your waist circumference at belly button height creeps past 40 inches as a man or 35 inches as a woman (study).

-If your waist is encroaching on 40 inches, I recommend cutting instead of bulking.
-Eat a good diet, lift weights, do some cardio, and try to get enough sleep, all of which will help you burn proportionally more visceral fat.
-When your waist circumference has dropped below 36 inches, you can start emphasizing muscle growth.
+If your waist is approaching 40 inches, we recommend cutting instead of bulking.
+That means eating in a calorie deficit and losing a little bit of weight every week.
+You can also eat a good diet, lift weights, do some cardio, and try to get enough sleep, all of which will help you burn proportionally more visceral fat.
+When your waist circumference drops below 36 inches, you can start emphasizing muscle growth.

 Summary & Guidelines